Beautifully Restored Historical Queenslander with Stunning Guest House

 Novelist Eleanor Dark was the proud owner of this home in the 1950s.
 She lived here for 7 years and wrote, amongst others, the Novel Lantana Lane, which is based on the peculiar characters in her neighborhood.

-Subsequent to Eleanor Dark, the 9th owner of this house were were Lois and Walter McVitty from 1992, who were publishers of fine quality childrens books.
+Subsequent to Eleanor Dark, the 9th owners of this house were were Lois and Walter McVitty from 1992, who were publishers of fine quality childrens books.
 They relocated from Sydney to this home in Montville after falling in love with it at first sight and buying it 2 days later!
 The home possesses a literary feeling, which was picked up by The McVittys.

 The current owner also added a stunning Boardwalk through the grounds, affording a gentle stroll to a cool and shady rainforest haven.